-Five species of green sea turtles occur in the Action Area for this consultation.
-Although the nesting distribution of these species is discrete, their distribution overlaps in the open ocean and in some coastal areas.
-As a result, genetic analyses from tissue samples collected from green turtles captured in the fishery are required to determine which species of green turtle an individual turtle represents and, in some cases, the genetic data does not allow us to assign a particular tissue sample to one green turtle species.
-Thus, assigning green turtles that are expected to be captured in the ASLL fishery to a particular species of green turtle requires several steps and the results are probabilistic.
-The exposure and response analyses that follow begin by treating green turtles as a group, then work through the process of identifying which of the 5 species of green turtle are likely to be exposed to the fishery.
+Five DPSs of green sea turtles occur in the Action Area for this consultation.
+Although the nesting distribution of these DPSs is discrete, their distribution overlaps in the open ocean and in some coastal areas.
+As a result, genetic analyses from tissue samples collected from green turtles captured in the fishery are required to determine which DPS of green turtle an individual turtle represents and, in some cases, the genetic data do not allow us to assign a particular tissue sample to one green turtle DPS.
+Thus, assigning green turtles at time of capture to a particular DPS cannot be done with reasonable certainty as genetic analyses of tissue samples cannot occur boatside.
+The exposure and response analyses that follow treat green turtles as a group, we consider the potential impacts to the five individual DPSs in the Risk Assessment section.

 Data have been collected by observers in the ASLL since 2006; however, observer coverage was less than 10% from 2006 to 2009, after which it was around 20%.
-Therefore we focus our assessment of expected level of impact to the years 2010 to 2020, but use the full range of data from 2006 to 2020 for demographic assessments of genetic composition, length and mortality.
+Therefore, we focus our assessment of expected level of impact to the years 2010 to 2019, but use the full range of data from 2006 to 2019 for demographic assessments of genetic composition, length and mortality.